siddhartha-komodo/slate/source/includes/_019-asset-chain-parameters.md

   This parameter is still in testing.
 </aside>

-The `-ac_cc` parameter sets the network cluster on which the chain can interact with other chains via cross-chain smart contracts and MoMoM technology.
+The `ac_cc` parameter sets the network cluster on which the chain can interact with other chains via cross-chain smart contracts and MoMoM technology.

 Under most circumstances, this parameter requires the Komodo notarization service to achieve functionality, as it relies on the `pubkey` of the trusted notary nodes to ensure coin-supply stability.